 I’ve had back pains since I was 17 and a doctor recommended Pilates.
 It’s heaven sent.
 I stopped my practice while traveling around Italy and as soon as I got a desk job again the pain was back.
 It’s now a part of my life whether I do it at home or in a class.

 I had to add him to this about page, since he’s also on my homepage’s About Me section.
 He’s the best.
-He’s helpful, down to earth and always sharing his knowledge and the knowledge of others.
+He’s helpful, insightful, and always sharing his knowledge and the knowledge of others.
 And yes, I met him at SXSW in Austin where he signed his book for me.
-He’s my secret crush.

 Yes, I am coining it now, veganish, it’s my thang.
 I grew up with an amazing aunt who taught me why we shouldn’t eat animals and showed me how easy it is to eat meat-free.
 Fast forward a hundred years to 2016 and I’m finally eating waaaaay less meat.
 Haven’t touched much besides fish and eggs on rare occasions.
 Btw, I don’t care what others eat, this blog and comments section is a judge-free zone.
 I know how damn good a Florentine steak is, I mean, I used to eat them twice a month in between munching on prosciutto when I lived in Italy.
 No shame.